Mahdi-Maaref/Persian-To-English-Translator/README.md

 | **🎯 Pro (4B)** | tbd | ~8GB | Training/Fine-tuning/Inference | 🚧 *Coming Soon* |

 > 💡 **Note:** Pro model is currently in development.
 Stay tuned for updates!

 ---

-## 🤝 Contributing
+## 📄 Contributing and License

-Contributions are welcome!
+🤝 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----

-## 📄 License

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.